More than 4,000 properties were left without power on Sunday night after stormy conditions hit the south and east of Ireland.

-Met Éireann has warned of possible flooding, dangerous driving conditions and travel disruption across the southern part of Ireland for most of Sunday.
+Met Éireann has warned of possible flooding, dangerous driving conditions and travel disruption across the south of the country.

-The forecaster said weather could lead to localised flooding, difficult travel conditions and fallen branches and trees in some areas.
+The forecaster said weather could lead to localised flooding, difficult travel conditions and fallen branches or trees in some areas.

-As of 11am, there were no reports of any major flooding incidents in Cork City, while Cork county including Midleton, which was badly flooded in Storm Babet in October 2023, appears to have escaped any major flooding even though there are some trees down in the county.
+By Sunday afternoon, there had yet to be any reports of major flooding incidents in Cork city, while Cork county including Midleton – which was badly flooded in Storm Babet in October 2023 – appears to have escaped any major flooding even though there are some trees down in the county.

 Waterford City and County Council said surface water levels would be elevated in the county on Sunday due to high accumulations of rainfall over a six- to 12-hour period.